merkle-open/generator-nitro/README.md

 ## Generated app

-See how tho use the [generated app](generators/app/templates/project/docs/nitro.md)
+See how to use the [generated app](generators/app/templates/project/docs/nitro.md)

 ## Testing